Behind flashy IPO of Japan's Mercari lies a thriving thrift economy

 Founded in 2013, Mercari and information technology startup Preferred Networks Inc are Japan’s only two unicorns - startups with valuations above $1 billion - according to data provider CB Insights.

 Mercari joins a series of Japanese companies that have made their name by playing the counter-cyclical game.
-Uniqlo parent Fast Retailing Co Ltd (9983.T) and home furnishings chain Nitori Holdings Co Ltd (9843.T), both known for affordable pricing, have seen years of expansion.
+Uniqlo parent Fast Retailing Co Ltd and home furnishings chain Nitori Holdings Co Ltd, both known for affordable pricing, have seen years of expansion.

 Mercari, however, reduces costs further by allowing consumers to deal directly with each other, cutting out shops altogether.